seppmail/SEPPmail365cloud/README.md

 ## Cleaning up

-If your M365 environment was integrated with a SEPPmail already you need to backup and remove the SEPPmail365 connectors and rules before integratig into seppmail.cloud.
+If your Exchange Online environment was integrated with a SEPPmail already you need to backup, disable or remove the SEPPmail365 connectors and rules before integratig into seppmail.cloud.
 Find info on [backup and removal SEPPmail connectors and rules here.](https://github.com/seppmail/SEPPmail365#cleanup-environment)

 Note: *If you dont remove existing \[SEPPmail\] rules and connectors, mailflow will be a mess and the integration will not work.*